 - Demonstrated attention to detail and ability to follow specific step-by-step instructions

 - Must be able to lift 50-75 lbs.

-IAA is currently being led by co-founder and Executive Director, Marcia Minter; co-founder Daniel Minter, Artist Director; Deputy Director, Jordia Benjamin; Studio and Programs Coordinator, Ashley Page and Marketing and Communications Coordinator, Aminata Conteh.
+IAA is currently being led by co-founder and Chief Officer of Strategic Growth and Innovation, Marcia Minter; co-founder and Artist Director Daniel Minter, Executive Director Jordia Benjamin; Studio and Programs Manager, Ashley Page and Communications Manager, Coco McCracken.
 Indigo Arts Alliance is also supported by a robust community of partners, sponsors and funders.

 Compensation and Hours